Does UV Light Kill Coronavirus?

 You may have seen products sold as UV light hand sanitizers to disinfect and kill germs on the hands.
 The World Health Organization (WHO) warns people against using UV lamps to disinfect hands or other areas of the body due to skin health concerns, like skin irritation and eye damage.

 Instead, they suggest using an alcohol-based hand rub or washing your hands with soap and water to remove the virus that causes Covid-19.
 (This is what happens if you don’t wash your hands.)
 Echoing the WHO’s recommendations, Malley says, don’t even think about using UV light as a hand sanitizer of sorts.
+(Learn why you should be careful if you leave your hand sanitizer in the car, too.)

 “You should never, ever dose your skin, your eyes, or your pet [with UV light].
 Really, you shouldn’t dose living tissue with ultraviolet of any kind, unless you’re in a medical setting, with a trained medical professional that’s using this treatment, and who knows exactly what they’re doing,” he says.
 “Because almost all UV—germicidal UV that we care about—will damage the skin and eyes of humans.”
 (Here are some sources of UV light you may be ignoring.)